cnsuhao/engine1/docs/Markdown/ExtraFAQ.md

 gradient method specific for sparse square systems (using the Eigen third party packages).
 This is an iterative method and we use the default tolerance for their solver, which is as close to zero as reasonable (around 1e-16).

-## Who is developing the Physiology Engine?
+## Who is developing the physiology engine?
 The community at large is contributing to the advancement of this version of the code, with oversight being provided by <a href="https://www.kitware.com/">Kitware, Inc.</a>.

-## Can I contact the Physiology Engine team to work on my current or upcoming project?
+## Can I contact the physiology team to work on my current or upcoming project?
 Absolutely.
 We always welcome new and challenging opportunities to work with research partners and sponsors.
 Please email us at physiology@kitware.com.

-## What open source license does the Physiology Engine Use?
-<a href="https://www.apache.org/licenses/LICENSE-2.0.html">Apache 2.0</a>.
-For more information see our @ref License.

-## What is the long-term plan for the Physiology Engine?
+## What is the long-term plan for the physiology engine?
-Our team's goal is to first and foremost develop the most advanced, open source, whole-body physiology engine created to date.
+Our team's goal is to first and foremost develop the most advanced, open source, whole-body engine created to date.
 Following this, our team plans to work with the user community and stakeholders to ensure the engine becomes the standard in physiology modeling.